quic/qbox/README.md

 yamldata=nil
 ytab=nil
 ```
+## Information about building and using the libqemu-cxx library

+The libgsutils library does not depend on any library.
 ## Information about building and using the greensocs Qbox library
 The greensocs Qbox library depends on the libraries : base-components, libgssync, libqemu-cxx, libgsutils, SystemC, RapidJSON, SystemCCI, Lua and GoogleTest.